Twister...Ride It Out: In media

-Twister...Ride it Out appeared in the 2015 film Sharknado 3: Oh Hell No!.
-While riding the Hollywood Rip Ride Rockit roller coaster, a shark caused the ride vehicle to derail from the tracks, sending Fin Shepard into Soundstage 50, where he landed inside the show area of Twister...Ride it Out.
+Twister...Ride It Out appeared in the 2015 film Sharknado 3: Oh Hell No!.
+While riding the Hollywood Rip Ride Rockit roller coaster, a shark caused the ride vehicle to derail from its tracks, sending Fin Shepard into Soundstage 50, where he landed inside the show area of Twister...Ride It Out.
 As a shark entered the building, he pulled a chainsaw out of his backpack and used it to kill the shark.
 Afterwards, the audience thanked him for saving their lives.